The Cold Curry Era

 Revenue Impact on Team Economics

 Ballpark food evolution directly impacts team finances.
 Food and beverage revenue has grown into the second-largest revenue stream after ticket sales.
 Teams operating their own stadiums capture most food sales, yielding high margins.
 Yokohama DeNA reportedly saw per-capita food spending increase roughly 1.5 times after renovation.
 Enhanced dining extends fan dwell time: arriving two hours early for pre-game meals and lingering at post-game bars increases per-visitor spending.
-Transforming stadiums from game-viewing venues into half-day entertainment destinations is the core strategy of modern team management.
+Transforming stadiums from game-viewing venues into half-day entertainment destinations is the core strategy driving team management in the 2020s.

 Challenges and the Future